 WHAT DO I DO?

-If you have no symptoms, self-monitor for 14 days paying special attention to any fever, shortness of breath, cough, and fatigue.
+If you have no symptoms, self-monitor for 14 days paying special attention to any fever, shortness of breath or difficulty breathing, cough, and fatigue.
+Symptoms may also include chills, repeated shaking with chills, muscle pain, headache, sore throat and a loss of taste or smell.
 If any of these arise follow the steps below.

 IF YOU HAVE SYMPTOMS:

 - If you are symptomatic and do not need higher medical attention.
 Stay home, self-isolate and monitor temperature.